How to Apply for Financial Aid

 Step 11: Begin attending your classes.
 Funds will start to disburse after the add/drop deadline and your attendance in your classes has been confirmed.
 Loans won’t disburse until you have started in 6+ credits.

 Step 12: Congratulations!
 You did it!
 Remember to repeat these steps again for next year’s financial aid.
-Please note: for the 2017-2018 academic year, the timeline will change a little as the FAFSA will become available October 1, 2016 and will use your 2015 tax information.

 Taking Classes at Two Colleges

-If you are taking classes at two schools during one semester (e.g., PCC and the University of Arizona), you can only get financial aid from the school that you will be graduating from.
+If you are taking classes at two schools during one semester (example: PCC and the University of Arizona), you can only get financial aid from the school that you will be graduating from.
 You will want to contact that school’s Financial Aid Office for a Consortium Agreement.
 This is a form that notifies both schools of the courses you are taking at each institution and who will be disbursing the financial aid.
 If you accidentally get financial aid disbursed to you from both schools, you will have to reimburse one of the schools.
 Let us know in advance if you are in this situation so we can prevent funds from disbursing at PCC.